Kayli/logspub/physics.md

 ## thermodynamics

 - entropy
-  - doesn’t really correspond to “disorder” in a well defined way
+  - doesn’t really correspond to "disorder" in a well defined way
     - disorder and complexity are very slippery and subjective notions, so better be avoided

 - gibbs free energy (also free enthalpy)